Cruising in St Kitts and Nevis

 Ride the sugar train

-If you could do just one thing in St Kitts, it should be to board the Scenic Railway – the last one in the West Indies.
+If you could do just one thing on a St Kitts cruise, it should be to board the Scenic Railway – the last one in the West Indies.
 Built for the sugar trade in the early 20th century, today the train takes sightseers on an 18-mile journey.
 The double-decker carriages have open-sided top decks, so you can enjoy the breeze with your complimentary rum punch and the sounds of the train’s own choir.

 Surrounded by warm blue seas, the island is great for all manner of watersports.
 Kiteboarding has become a challenge for thrill-seekers visiting the island and there are several places to hire windsurfers, sailing dinghies and the exhilarating Hobie Cats.
 For a less intense experience, glide across the sea in a kayak, which is also a good way to spot wildlife or just splash around on one of the beaches littering the coast.